 You’ve listened to your friends talk about their tattoos in imaginative ideation before the needles ever even penetrated their skin.
 Whether or not you’re donning tattoos yourself, you surely understand the personal significance that each piece holds.
-Like a good memory this ink should never fade.
+Like a good memory, this ink should never fade.
 Whether decorated from head to toe or with just a few, when the sun shines down, layers of clothing are sure to shed leaving this ink exposed to harmful rays of the sun.

 Ink Guard offers phenomenal protection that can be used regardless of tattoos.
-For instance, this non-greasy product works well for face, ears & shoulders! *Remind your friends to reapply often; according to the American Academy of Dermatology and the FDA that equates to at least once every two hours.
+For instance, this non-greasy product works well for the face, ears & shoulders! *Remind your friends to reapply often; according to the American Academy of Dermatology and the FDA that equates to at least once every two hours.

 Why Does Ink Fade?

 Photo-degradation is the technical term for fading.
 Light absorbing bodies called chromophores are present in dyes.
-The color(s) our eyes interpret are based upon chemical bonds in direct correlation with the amount of light that is absorbed in that particular wavelength.
+The color(s) our eyes interpret is based upon chemical bonds in direct correlation with the amount of light that is absorbed in that particular wavelength.

 Ultraviolet rays have the ability to break down these chemical bonds over time, therefore causing the colors to fade.
 You’ve likely seen this “bleaching effect” occur to fabric for outdoor furniture, or even a photo or sign that’s been on display in a sunny window for too long.